Logan and Cove Mattress Review

 The Logan and Cove is very supportive for heavier sleepers, and does a great job at providing support and comfort for all individuals as well as couples.
 The bounce and responsiveness also is great for intimacy between couples as well (sex!)

 There was a little motion transfer due to the hybrid coil design, but it wasn’t too much to make it disruptive during sleep for couples.
 There was minimal sinkage when sitting up or lying down, even with my heavier weight, and the Logan and Cove has excellent edge support for via the use of the edge support layer around the pocketed coil support layer.

-All in all, we feel the Logan and Cove is a great all foam mattress for those looking for this type of bed and living in Canada, especially given its attractive price range and as one of the few hybrid mattresses available directly to Canadians.
+All in all, we feel this hybrid mattress is a great choice for those looking for this type of bed and living in Canada, especially given its attractive price range and as one of the few hybrid mattresses available directly to Canadians.